erochest/slab-blog-posts/ctags/index.md

-When I'm programming, I spend a lot of time code spelunking.
+When I'm programming, I spend a lot of time code spelunking (*use the source, Luke!*).
 A lot of times, the best documentation for a system is the source code for it.
-Knowing how to get to important places in your code and---probably more importantly---in others' code makes a huge difference in how productive you are and even in what you can figure out how to do.
+Knowing how to get to important places in your code and in others' code makes a huge difference in how productive you are and even in what you can figure out how to do.

-Probably the most important location for any method, function, class, variable, or whatsit is where it's defined.
-Usually there's documentation near where it's defined.
-Sometimes there are parameters that you didn't know about.
+And the most important location for any method, function, class, variable, or whatsit is where it's defined.
+Usually there's documentation near.
+Sometimes there is information about parameters.
 It's all very useful.

-(The second most important places in the code for something are the places where it's used.
-Unfortunately, `ctags` won't help you with that.)
+For finding those places, [`CTags`][ctags] is indispensable.

 # What is `ctags`?

 [`CTags`][ctags] is program that finds the lines of code where things are defined.
 It knows about [41 languages][langs].
-(And if your favorite language isn't on the list, you can probably find another program that generates tags files for it.)
+(And if your favorite language isn't on the list, you can probably find another program that generates compatible tags files for it.)
 You run it occasionally, and it indexes your code and stores it in a file named `tags`.
-Your editor reads this file and helps you navigate through your code like a ninja.
-Or like a pirate, if you prefer.
+Your editor reads this file and helps you jump through your code.

 # Installing `ctags`